Rijalsujal1/Nepal-T20-Analysis/README.md

 ## Contact

 For any questions or feedback, please contact Sujal Rijal at [Lsuja502@gmail.com].
-You can also find me on [LinkedIn].
+You can also find me on [linkedin.com/in/sujalrijal].